College Students Internet Safety and Security Information

 Phishing is usually an attempt to deceive you into thinking a legitimate organization is requesting information from you.
 These requests for information may look innocent at first glance or may seem to come from a legitimate source, but do not.
 These scams normally request you to reply to an email or follow a link to a web site and provide your login information or other personal information.

-A common form of phishing would be an e-mail (such as the one above) with a generic greeting warning of a change in an account requiring you to verify your account information.
+A common form of phishing would be an e-mail (such as the You Are A Target! graphic below) with a generic greeting warning of a change in an account requiring you to verify your account information.
 These e-mails typically include directions to reply with private information, or provide a link to a web site to verify your account by providing personal information such as name, address, bank account numbers, Social Security numbers, or other sensitive personal information.

 • Name and e-mail address don’t match